 I love rocks.
-Stones, earth, dirt, sand, gravel — it doesn’t matter.
-I love rocks in every form.
+Stones, earth, dirt, sand, gravel — I love rocks in every form.
 Walking along a gravel road, a pretty pebble protrudes and catches my eye, and I crouch down to pick it up and examine it further…sometimes I keep it, sometimes I put it back when I’m done.
 I just like to hold it and momentarily absorb its energy; listen to what it has to say.

 One of my earliest experiences with rocks was getting a pre-compiled rock collection as a child.
-I was fascinated by all the different colors, shapes, names, the way the rocks felt in my hand.
+I was fascinated by all the different colors, shapes, names.
+The way the rocks felt in my hand.
 Even though I didn’t get to choose which rocks were in my collection, I appreciated each and every one for its own special attributes.

 In those days, I lived in a Chicago suburb and a favorite pastime was visiting a construction area near our apartment and crunching around on the gravel piles.
-I would fantasize that I was somewhere else, in a dusty and dangerous desert environment; I remember the sun beating down on my back as I pretended I had a purpose there — I was on a mission!
+I would fantasize that I was somewhere else, in a dusty and dangerous desert environment; I remember the sun beating down on my back as I pretended I had a purpose there — I was on an adventure…on a mission!

 Even though it was hot and, well, rocky, I got some strange comfort in being there.
 It is funny because looking back, it really reminds me of a lot of places I’ve been in Arizona.
-Somehow even back then, before I had an inkling of the places my future self would visit, something within me was already identifying with their landscapes.
+Somehow even back then, before I had an inkling of the places my future self would visit, something within me was already identifying with and gravitating towards their landscapes.

 Sometimes I just stand against an outcrop and feel the rock against me, and I feel so connected to it.
 It’s as if by standing there long enough in contact with the rock (the more surface area the better), I might start to absorb some ancient wisdom from the depths of the mountain.
 Recently, I began picking up a rock from the top every time I hike up because the whole process represents something to me that’s so much more than just hiking a mountain.